-In his ceremonial address, President Ibaraki said, "During the past year, we have been trying to improve the effectiveness of our online classes by experimenting with various educational methods.I believe that your seniors were able to understand the pros and cons of both face-to-face and online classes," he said, adding, "During the pandemic, our understanding of digital technology deepened.I think you have realized more than ever that the use of smart phones and computers is essential.This change is not reversible.In the post-corona and post-corona societies, the role of ICT will be even greater than before," he pointed out.He added, "In this university, you can learn ICT knowledge systematically from the basic to the advanced.You can independently decide which of the many subjects you wish to take.At this point in your enrollment, please think carefully about what you want to learn.It is important to make a learning plan.We, the faculty and staff, will spare no effort to help you," he encouraged.
+In his address, President Ibaraki said, "In the course of promoting online classes over the past year, our university has continued to make efforts to improve the effectiveness of various educational methods while experimenting with them.I believe that your seniors have been able to understand the pros and cons of both face-to-face and online classes," he said, adding, "During the pandemic, our understanding of digital technology has deepened.We believe that the use of smartphones and computers has become more essential than ever.This change will not be reversed.In the after-corona and post-corona societies, the role of ICT will be even greater than before," he noted.He added, "At our university, students can systematically learn ICT knowledge from the basics to the cutting edge.You can independently decide which of the many subjects to choose.At this point in your enrollment, please think carefully about what you want to study.It is important to have a study plan.We, the faculty and staff, will spare no effort to cooperate with you," he encouraged.